-In regard to his own compensation, the Requester does not have an actual conflict of interest.
-However, the Requester has self-identified the possible appearance of a conflict due to his employment with a subsidiary of UVMHN Inc. While the Commission has found that a reasonable person would not determine that a conflict or the appearance of one exists, this supposes the reasonable person had knowledge of the relevant facts.
-Therefore, the Requester is encouraged to file a conflict of interest disclosure statement that follows the instructions set forth in Code Section 1203 (b) (4), subparagraphs (A) through (E) in order to publicly disclose the relevant facts that give rise to the appearance of a conflict and explain why, nonetheless, he is able to proceed with the matter.
-If the GMCB does not have its own conflict of interest disclosure form, the Requester may use the one provided by the Ethics Commission and file it in accordance with GMCB procedures.
+The Requester does not have an actual conflict of interest in regard to his own, or his spouse's compensation.
+However, the Requester has self-identified the possible appearance of a conflict due to his employment with a subsidiary of UVMHN Inc. While the Commission has found that a reasonable person would not determine that an actual conflict or the appearance of one exists, this supposes the reasonable person had knowledge of the relevant facts.
+Therefore, the Requester is encouraged to file a conflict of interest disclosure statement that follows the instructions set forth in Code Section 1203 (b) (4), subparagraphs (A) through (E) in order to publicly disclose the relevant facts, and explain why a reasonable person would not believe that his current situation does not reflect a conflict of interest, and that he therefore is not barred from proceeding with the matter.7